 We all start somewhere, so don’t fret if you find this off putting – it’s just a matter of practice, which definitely makes perfect in the long run.

-With this model Grizzly Industrial has constructed a model that is incredibly durable, made from high-quality components.
-Paired with a list of variable features that are unique to this model, it’s clear that the manufacturers have users as their prime focus.
+With this model, Grizzly Industrial has constructed a model that is incredibly durable, made from high-quality components.
+Paired with a list of various features that are unique to this model, it’s clear that the manufacturers have users as their prime focus.